miner7222/GAP/README.md

 ## Usage

 - Open **GAP** if you want to add or remove supported games.
-- After saving, GAP restarts `gppservice` and force-stops Game Assistant so changes apply immediately.
+- After saving, GAP updates the runtime whitelist, syncs it to `Settings.Global`, restarts `gppservice`, and force-stops `com.zui.game.service` so changes apply immediately.
-- Launch your game and use Game Assistant's **Super Resolution** toggle in the sidebar.
+- Launch your game and use Game Assistant's **Ultra HD Vision** toggle in the sidebar.

 ---

 ## Troubleshooting

-- If the **Super Resolution** toggle does not appear, make sure the module is enabled in **LSPosed** and the game is selected in **GAP**.
+- If the **Ultra HD Vision** toggle does not appear, make sure the module is enabled in **LSPosed** and the game is selected in **GAP**.
 - If GAP cannot save changes, check that root access was granted.

 ---